milobedini/Feeding-Frenzy/README.md

 * Allow the sharks to swim in both horizontal directions.

 # Key Takeaways
-I learnt a great deal from my first software engineering project , and gained a good grounding in Vanilla JavaScript.
+I learnt a great deal from my first software engineering project, and gained a good grounding in Vanilla JavaScript.
 The use of classes, objects and intervals was a particularly useful experience for me going forward.